SNHD-Development/FormSchemaRender/README.md

 	- Adding ability to render the Select and Radio by Name (Alphabetical)
 	- In edit mode, checkbox value is not showing need to fixed.
 	- Adding the CheckBox option to be able to handle other.
+	- Adding ZIP+4 option in address field.
+	- Adding Telephone to be able to show Provider.
+(Options.ShowProvider = true)
+	- Upgrade jQuery to v1.10.2
+	- Adding Error Exception to render if run into error.
+	- Fixed bug on Confirmed Button when having the AppendId = true
+	- Fixed bug on VisibleOn Validation
+	- Fixed Validation Render Error in IE
+	- Fixed ModelBinder throw exception in SubForm Type
+	- Fixed Validation issued in MultiFiles Type

 * 0.1.0